 The Dark Side of the Force

 Too bad, I guess.
-It was annoying and went against my own set of morals, but I guess there isn’t anything you can really do about folks put their own desires ahead of everyone else.
+It was annoying and went against my morals, but I guess there isn’t anything you can do about folks putting their desires ahead of everyone else.

 At least I got a few shots out of it.
 Here you go.